 How to Calculate the Tip

-Calculating the amount to tip can be done in a few easy steps.
+Calculating the amount to tip on a bill can be done in a few easy steps.
 Start by dividing the tip percentage by 100 to get the percentage as a decimal.

 tip as decimal = tip percentage ÷ 100